 - Adaptable: use fresh raspberries or frozen ones.
 Lemon zest is the best combination in my opinion, but if you don't have any you can have amazing raspberry muffins using only vanilla extract as a flavoring.

-- Raspberries: you can use fresh or frozen berries, both work well.
+- Raspberries: you can use fresh or frozen berries.

-- Lemon: we use the zest and a Microplane zester/grater is a great tool for this.
+- Lemon: we use the zest, and a Microplane zester/grater is a great tool.

-- Milk: whole milk, reduced-fat milk, and even almond milk can be used.
+- Milk: whole, reduced-fat, and even almond milk can be used.

 - Unsalted butter.